tirinox/xchainpy/README.md

 # XChainPy2

-XChainPy2 is a library for Python with a common interface for multiple blockchains, built for simple and fast integration for wallets and more.
+XChainPy2 is a library of Python packages that provides a common interface for multiple blockchains, built for simple and fast integration for wallets and more.
+It enables you to interact with THORChain and MayaChain DeFi protocols, as well as other blockchains like Bitcoin, Ethereum, Binance Smart Chain, and more.
+It is a free-style interpretation of [XChainJS](https://xchainjs.org/).

 _⚠️WARNING: In Python you do not control memory.
 Regardless of how secrets are passed to the underlying lib, it still was an object in python before.
 It will linger in the heap for some time even after going out of scope.
 It is also impossible to mlock() secrets, your private keys may end up on disk in swap.
 Use with caution!_

-A free interpretation of [XChainJS](https://xchainjs.org/).
+Documentation is available here: https://xchainpy2.readthedocs.io/en/latest/

 ## Packages